-- Find the ECS instance where you want to reinitialize a data disk, and click the instance ID to go to the Instance Details page.
+- Find the ECS instance for which you want to re-initialize the system disk, and click the instance ID to go to the Instance Details page.

-- Find the target data disk, and click Reinitialize Disk in the Actions column.
+- Find the system disk and click Reinitialize Disk in the Actions column.

-- In the Reinitialize Disk dialog box that appears, configure the following settings:
+- In the Reinitialize Disk dialog box, configure the following parameters.

-- Windows instances: Specify a logon password again.
+Parameter Description Security Windows instances: Select Set Password.
 You can use the old password or specify a new password.
+Linux instances: Select Set SSH Key or Set Password.

-- Linux instances: Select Key Pair or Password and then set a SSH key pair or specify a logon password again.
+- Set Password: specifies a logon password.
 You can use the old password or specify a new password.

 What to do next

-- (Only applicable to Linux instances) If data disks have been attached to the ECS instance
+- (Applicable only to Linux instances) If data disks have been attached to the ECS instance

-before you reinitialize the system disk, you must recreate the mount point and attach
+before you re-initialize its system disk, you must recreate the mount point information

-How do I re-mount data disks after I reinitialize the system disk of a Linux instance? in Block storage FAQ.
+and mount file systems to the instance.
+For more information, see the How do I reattach data disks after I re-initialize the system disk of a Linux instance? section of the Elastic Block Storage FAQ topic.

-Note After you reinitialize the system disk of a Linux instance, data within the data disks that are attached to the instance will not change, but the attachment information of the data disks will be lost.
-All data disks are detached.
+Note After you re-initialize the system disk of a Linux instance, data within the data disks that are attached to the instance is not changed, but the mount point information is lost.

-- After the data disk is reinitialized, you must deploy applications and configurations to restore your business as soon as possible.
+- After the system disk is re-initialized, you must redeploy the applications and reconfigure the parameters on the disk to restore your business as soon as possible.